 - Provide a quarter-by-quarter plan to fulfill your remaining requirements for graduation.

-- Obtain the endorsement of the departmental advisor in your major(s) and minor (if you are pursuing one).
+- Have the signature of the departmental advisor in your major(s) and minor (if you are pursuing one).

 Decision notification: varies, up to 2-3 weeks